Margaret Mitchell

 Mitchell is the lead author of Model Cards for Model Reporting, the 2018 paper that introduced model cards as short documentation artifacts for trained machine learning models.
 The paper argued that released models should be accompanied by documentation describing intended use, evaluation procedures, performance across relevant groups and conditions, limitations, and other contextual information.

 Model cards became one of the most durable responsible-AI documentation patterns.
 They moved AI transparency from a vague ideal into a repeatable artifact that can be used by developers, users, auditors, researchers, and procurement teams.
-Hugging Face later adopted model cards as a standard documentation format on its model hub, making the idea part of everyday open-model infrastructure.
+Hugging Face later adopted model cards as a standard documentation format on its model hub, where the documentation describes cards as Markdown files with metadata and text describing the model, intended uses, limitations, training details, datasets, and evaluation results.

 The deeper importance is that model cards force a model to appear as a situated system rather than a pure capability score.
 A model is not merely accurate or inaccurate.
 It has intended uses, out-of-scope uses, training assumptions, evaluation gaps, and different performance for different people and settings.